Discernment Counseling: Support for Couples Facing Uncertainty

 A Compassionate Space to Find Clarity About Your Relationship

-Reaching a point where the future of your relationship feels uncertain can be deeply painful and confusing.
-Many couples come to discernment work or couples therapy feeing torn — one partner may be considering separation or divorce, while the other is hoping to find a way forward together.
+Reaching a point where the future of your relationship feels uncertain can be painful and confusing.
+Couples come to discernment work feeling torn — one partner may be considering separation or divorce, while the other is hoping to find a way forward together.
 When you’re in this place, traditional couples therapy may feel overwhelming, irrelevant, or even premature.

 What Is Discernment Counseling?

 The goal is not to push you toward staying or leaving.
-Instead, discernment counseling supports you in making a decision that feels honest, grounded, and aligned with your values—one you can move forward with more peace and confidence.
-We commit to each session one at a time, and at the end evaluate if scheduling another session feels helpful.
+Instead, discernment counseling supports you in making a decision that feels honest, grounded, and aligned with your values—one you can move forward with peace and confidence.

 Who Discernment Counseling Can Help